jeamy/asciisky/doc/comets.md

 # Comets: Position and Magnitude Pipeline

-This document explains how ASCII Sky computes positions and brightness for comets using real MPC data, and how filtering and event times are determined.
+This document explains how ASCII Sky computes positions and brightness for comets using real MPC data, and how caching and filtering are handled.

 ## Overview